 More ironing and our apron dresses were really starting to come together.
 We put them on to check the fit and to work out where the inside button and button hole should go.
 I have to be honest, when Diana offered to do my button hole for me I didn’t hesitate.
-I didn’t want anything to go wrong at the eleventh hour.
+Having got that far, I didn’t want anything to go wrong at the eleventh hour.

 I almost backed out of attaching the red woven tape I’d chosen from the beautiful selection of braids and ribbons for the ties too, but decided to give it a go.
 Of all the pieces of sewing I did, this is the bit I’m most proud of.
 Taking my time, I managed to sew a near-perfect oblong around the end of the tape which looks pretty professional to me.

 We’d run out of time to add the pockets, but Diana talked us through how to attach them.
 There are chalk marks on the apron front to help positioning and hemming the edges of the pocket is the same as before.
 First off, you iron down the edges and then pin over once more to create a double seam.
 Then you sew neatly along the edge and finish by sewing in an oblong, like with the ties.